Plain language pays off for Social Security

 - monitored results of SSA’s survey of 16,000 randomly selected people.

 - elicited comments from agencies and organizations.

-To read more, see our article, “Plain language pays off for the Social Security Administration“ in Clarity.
+To read more, see, “Plain language pays off for the Social Security Administration“ in Clarity.

 See your own Social Security Statement at www.ssa.gov.